jcjollant/gakneeboard/README.md

   * Change active runway / cycle
     * Click on the runway
       * Should cycle through existing runways
+* State is saved locally
+  * Change Harvey runway
+  * Toggle All runways on KPAE
+  * Reload page -> Runway and KPAE mode should have been saved
 * ATIS Tile
   * Check layout showing 7 fields : Information, Wind, Rwy, Visiblity, Tempreature, Atimeter and Sky
 * Clearance Tile